alainwolf/roll.urown.net/glossary.rst

         from Unix system credentials to Internet security.

+    Serial Port
+    COM Port

+        In computing, a serial port is a serial communication interface through which information transfers in or out one bit at a time (in contrast to a parallel port).Throughout most of the history of personal computers, data was transferred through serial ports to devices such as modems, terminals, and various peripherals.

+        While such interfaces as Ethernet, FireWire, and USB all send data as a serial stream, the term serial port usually identifies hardware compliant to the :term:`RS-232` standard or similar and intended to interface with a modem or with a similar communication device.

+        Modern computers without serial ports may require USB-to-serial converters to allow compatibility with RS-232 serial devices.
+Serial ports are still used in applications such as industrial automation systems, scientific instruments, point of sale systems and some industrial and consumer products.
+Server computers may use a serial port as a control console for diagnostics.
+Network equipment (such as routers and switches) often use serial console for configuration.
+        Serial ports are still used in these areas as they are simple, cheap and their console functions are highly standardized and widespread.
+A serial port requires very little supporting software from the host system.

+        On personal computers they are called **COM** ports and numerated like COM1, COM2 etc.

     Short Preamble
     Long Preamble
         Preamble Type is an easy router option that can boost the performance of